adriangonz/statistical-nlp-17/README.md

 $ python -m bin.test -v data/vocab.json -m models/euclidean_vanilla_N\=5_k\=3_model_24.pth data/test.csv
 ```

-These command has extra flags which allow to:
+This command has extra flags which allow to:

 - `-p`: Store the predictions in the `results/` folder.
 - `-e`: Generate embeddings and attention for a single episode and store them in